FXDevailly/IG-RL/README.md

   - For experiments involving evaluation, these logs include aggregated performance metrics (queue_lengths, delays, CO2 emissions, etc.)
 For experiments involving evaluations, .pkl files include detailed per-trip information (delay, duration, etc.)

+Note : We are currently working on a new (improved) version of the code for IG-RL.
+A link will be added to this repository as soon as it becomes available.